threader/PC-Tuning/docs/post-install.md

         - I usually just hit ``Adjust for best performance``

-        - Ensure Desktop Composition is disabled on Windows 7
+        - Ensure Desktop Composition is disabled on Windows 7 (unless you use more than one display)

 ## Configure the Graphics Driver